Implementation Considerations

 Structured Query Language (SQL) is the language most closely associated with the relational model first proposed by Edgar Codd (of IBM) in 1969.
 While there are a number of fundamental differences between the relational model and SQL, the two terms have become almost synonymous in common usage, and no currently available alternative to SQL has even close to the same level of platform support.

 From the above, it might seem that deciding to use SQL should answer most of the implementation questions for a relational data model; unfortunately, this isn’t really the case.
-Since the first ISO standardization of SQL in 1987, the standard has been revised nine times, most recently in 2019.
+Since the first ISO standardization of SQL in 1987, the standard has been revised nine times, with the most recent edition finalized in 2023.
 Most RDBMS implementations lag several years behind the standard, and even when any given RDBMS announces support for a given SQL standard, there are virtually always some features left unsupported.

 Making matters worse, the SQL standard itself leaves significant areas of implementation behavior officially undefined, leaving these behaviors up to implementors to define as they see fit.